History of espionage: American Civil War 1861–1865

 Tactical or battlefield intelligence became very vital to both armies in the field during the American Civil War.
+Spies and scouts typically reported directly to the commanders of armies in the field.
+They provided details on troop movements and strengths.
+The distinction between spies and scouts was one that had life or death consequences.
+If a suspect was seized while in disguise and not in his army's uniform, the sentence was often to be hanged.

-Allan Pinkerton, who operated a pioneer detective agency, served as head of the Union Intelligence Service during the first two years.
-He thwarted the assassination plot in Baltimore while guarding President-elect Abraham Lincoln.
+Allan Pinkerton, who operated a pioneer detective agency, served as head of the Union Intelligence Service during the first two years of the war.
+He thwarted an assassination plot in Baltimore while guarding President-elect Abraham Lincoln.
 Pinkerton agents often worked undercover as Confederate States Army soldiers and sympathizers to gather military intelligence.
 Pinkerton himself served on several undercover missions.
 He worked across the Deep South in the summer of 1861, collecting information on fortifications and Confederate plans.
 He was found out in Memphis and barely escaped with his life.
 Pinkerton's agency specialized in counter-espionage, identifying Confederate spies in the Washington area.
-Pinkerton played up to the demands of General George McClellan with exaggerated overestimates of the strength of the Confederate Army of Northern Virginia.
-McClellan mistakenly thought he was outnumbered, and played a very cautious role.
-Spies and scouts typically reported directly to the commanders of armies in the field.
-They provided details on troop movements and strengths.
-The distinction between spies and scouts was one that had life or death consequences.
-If a suspect was seized while in disguise and not in his army's uniform, the sentence was often to be hanged.
+Pinkerton responded to the demands of General George McClellan with exaggerated estimates of the strength of the Confederate Army of Northern Virginia.
+McClellan mistakenly thought he was outnumbered, and proceeded with great caution.

 Intelligence gathering for the Confederates focused on Alexandria, Virginia, and the surrounding area.
 Thomas Jordan created a network of agents that included Rose O'Neal Greenhow.
 Greenhow delivered reports to Jordan via the "Secret Line," the system used to smuggle letters, intelligence reports, and other documents to Confederate officials.
 The Confederacy's Signal Corps was devoted primarily to communications and intercepts, but it also included a covert agency called the Confederate Secret Service Bureau, which ran espionage and counter-espionage operations in the North including two networks in Washington.

 In both armies, the cavalry service was the main instrument in military intelligence, using direct observation, Drafting map, and obtaining copies of local maps and local newspapers.
 When General Robert E. Lee invaded Pennsylvania in the Gettysburg campaign of June 1863, his cavalry commander J. E. B. Stuart went on a long unauthorized raid, so Lee was operating blind, unaware that he was being trapped by Union forces.
 Lee later said that his Gettysburg campaign, "was commenced in the absence of correct intelligence.
 It was continued in the effort to overcome the difficulties by which we were surrounded."